MakeSchool-Tutorials/Makestagram-Swift-V3/P04-Setup-App-Structure/content.md

 ![Organizing Project Structure](assets/project_structure.png)

 As we build our project and add more files, we'll continue to create and reorganize our files into groups.
 It's a bit of initial work but this is a good way to make sure your file system and Xcode project structure both stay organized.
-If your interested in learning more, [click here.](http://vocaro.com/trevor/blog/2012/10/21/xcode-groups-vs-folder-references/)
+If you're interested in learning more, [click here.](http://vocaro.com/trevor/blog/2012/10/21/xcode-groups-vs-folder-references/)

 # Intro to App Architecture